Maycon1993/Devices-docs/surface/surface-dock-firmware-update.md

 4. Event 2007 with the following text indicates a successful update: **Firmware update finished. hr=0 DriverTelementry EventCode = 2007**.

-   If the update is not successful, then event ID 2007 is displayed as an **Error** event rather than **Information**.
+   If the update isn't successful, then event ID 2007 is displayed as an **Error** event rather than **Information**.
 Additionally, the version reported in the Windows Registry won't be current.

 5. When the update is complete, updated DWORD values are displayed in the Windows Registry, corresponding to the current version of the tool.
 See the [Versions reference](#versions-reference) section in this article for details.
 For example: